herb-mc/extra_enchants/info/index.md

 - Max level: 1
 - Rarity: Rare
 ### Technical description:
-- Teleports the user to the arrow's location and inflicts the user with 2 fall damage if it hits the ground.
+- Changes arrow particle effect to REVERSE_PORTAL.
+Teleports the user to the arrow's location and inflicts the user with 2 fall damage if it hits the ground.
 If the arrow hits a mob, it will instead teleport the user to the mob and inflict 1 fall damage.
 ---
 [Back to top](#enchantment-list)